erwindebrouwer/pylight/README.txt

 2. Configure and rename the sample environment_settings.sample.py file to environment_settings.py
+3. Create directories called "log" and "debug"
-3. CRONJOB schedule the running of the script pylight.py to run in the nighttime.
+4. CRONJOB schedule the running of the script pylight.py to run just after midnight. s
 COMPONENTS
 ----------------------------------------------
 > pylight.py